utopius/confluence-export-tables-to-excel-plugin/README.md

 # Confluence Export table to Excel Plugin
-This plugin enables you to download tables on Confluence pages as Office Open XML / OOXML sheets.
+This plugin allows to download tables on Confluence pages as Office Open XML / OOXML sheets.

 The plugin consists of the following components:

 * A servlet which creates an Office Open XML (.xslx) Workbook from JSON
-* A user-macro which to decorate tables with a button to initiate the export
+* A macro to decorate tables with a button to initiate the export
+* JavaScript functions which convert html tables to the JSON format the servlet expects

 ## Restrictions

-* Currently the macro must be added as user macro.
-It will be included in the plugin somewhere in the future.
-* Currently nested tables are not supported.
+* Nested tables are not supported.
 They are simply ommitted in the output.
-* Currently only PNG and JPEG images are exported.
+* Other image types than PNG and JPEG images are not yet supported.
+* Multiple images in one cell are not supported, yet.
+The first image wins.

 ## Installing the plugin